Skip to main content

 Written by Brent Kleinheksel

 The triggers system allows automated communication that can be sent to team members, owners or guests.
 A trigger is comprised of conditions and actions.
 If the conditions are met, the actions are triggered.
-The actions an be either emails or SMS text messages (if a mobile number is configured for the recipient.)
+The actions can be emails, push notifications, or SMS text messages (SMS requires a connected SMS gateway and a mobile number for the recipient.)

 Several triggers are pre-configured in all new Lodgix accounts.
 It is recommended that you thoroughly read the documentation and reference the existing triggers.
 Please make sure to have a thorough understanding of Custom Variables prior to enabling your triggers.